leobarrospereira/LBPWWDC/README.md

 # LBPWWDC
-App to list WWDC 2015 sessions using MVVM architecture and unit tests with Specta.
+App to list and play WWDC 2015 sessions.
+This app uses MVVM architecture and unit tests with Specta.